BlackReaperSK/gtranslator/README.md

 ```shell
 $ git clone https://github.com/BlackReaperSK/gtranslator;cd gtranslator
 ```
+### 📖 Coming soon

+1. Polished Translation Coherence: I understand the importance of ensuring that translated text remains coherent and flows seamlessly, even when utilizing the power of goroutines.
+I'm working diligently to refine this aspect, so you can expect more consistent and connected translations.

+2. Real-Time Bash Translation: Communication often happens in the heat of the moment, and I'm excited to announce that I'm developing a feature that will allow you to translate text from your Bash terminal in real-time as you type.
+This will make conversations and tool uses even smoother and more dynamic.

+3. Performance Boosts: My goal is to make gtranslator faster and more efficient than ever before.
+I'm actively implementing performance improvements that will streamline the translation process, reducing wait times and allowing you to accomplish your tasks with lightning speed.

 ## 🤝 Contributing

 Contributions to gtranslator are welcome!
 If you would like to contribute, you can do so by: